-- (a) has a net lettable area not exceeding $100 \text{ m}^2$ ; and - (b) is operated by a person residing in the dwelling.
+- (a) has a net lettable area not exceeding 100 m; and - (b) is operated by a person residing in the dwelling.

-hospital means premises used as a hospital as defined in the Health Services Act 2016 section 8(4). hotel means premises the subject of a hotel licence other than a small bar or tavern licence granted under the Liquor Control Act 1988 including any betting agency on the premises.
+hotel means premises the subject of a hotel licence other than a small bar or tavern licence granted under the Liquor Control Act 1988 including any betting agency on the premises.

-- industry means premises used for the manufacture, dismantling, processing, assembly, treating, testing, servicing, maintenance or repairing of goods, products, articles, materials or substances and includes facilities on the premises for any of the following purposes- - (a) the storage of goods; - (b) the work of administration or accounting; - (c) the selling of goods by wholesale or retail; - (d) the provision of amenities for employees; - (e) incidental purposes.
+industry means premises used for the manufacture, dismantling, processing, assembly, treating, testing, servicing, maintenance or repairing of goods, products, articles, materials or substances and includes facilities on the premises for any of the following purposes - industry - cottage means a trade or light industry producing arts and craft goods which does not fall within the definition of a home occupation and which -

+- (a) the storage of goods; - (b) the work of administration or accounting; - (c) the selling of goods by wholesale or retail; - (d) the provision of amenities for employees; - (e) incidental purposes.